Date last updated: 8 April 2021

 Young Minds has advice on how talk to your children about the coronavirus.

 While you should stay at home as much as possible, you are allowed to move children between their parents’ homes.

-You could also include your child’s other parent in your ‘social bubble’ if you want to make to an existing arrangement.
+It is important to communicate with the other parent about any concerns you have and changes you want to make to an existing arrangement.
 You can make changes to the arrangement if both parents agree, even when a court order is in place.
 If you agree a new arrangement with the other parent, both of you should keep a record of it.
 This could be written down, a text message, or an email.